 Emotional Labor Matrix

-At a very high level, the Emotional Labor Matrix is used in the context of business, human resources.
+At a very high level, the Emotional Labor Matrix is used in the context of business, human resources, management.

 Emotional Labor Matrix quadrant descriptions, including examples